-To make things easier for my fellow sound engineers and music producers, I’ve compiled this handy guide that will walk you through some of the best budget headphones for audiophiles.
+To make things easier for my fellow sound engineers and music producers, I’ve compiled this handy guide that will walk you through some of the best budget audiophile headphones.

 1. Audio-Technica ATH-M50x